Is your heart into fun-loving, hyperactive cat breeds?

 7 Hyperactive Cat Breeds

-If you’re into feisty felines full of attitudes, then one of these breeds could be a sassy soul mate for you.
+If you’re into feisty felines full of attitude, then one of these breeds could be a sassy soul mate for you.

 If you have other pets, then be ready to handle the jealousy in these cats.